Vansmak/composr/README.md

 ## Configuration

-The application expects a specific path to your docker-compose.yml file.
-Make sure to update the `COMPOSE_PATH` variable in app.py before running.
+The application expects a specific path to your parent DirectoRy before your docker-compose.yml files.
+Make sure to update the `COMPOSE_DIR` variable in app.py before running.

 ## Security Notice